garg-aayush/building-from-scratch/sft/Readme.md

     - [x] Add vllm-based intermediate evaluation
         - Now, we can evaluate the model on the validation set using the vLLM model.
 Note, there are two had to make to vLLM model based evaluation to work.
 Please see [Notes.md](Notes.md) for more details.
     - [x] log intermediate evaluation examples to jsonl files and to wandb
+    - [x] evaluate the model on the val data and log eval metrics like loss, tok_entropy etc